Buzorcodes/ExceptionHandling/README.md

-# Metacrafters Token Contract
+# MetaBank Smart Contract

 ## Overview

-The Metacrafters Token (MTC) contract is designed to create and manage a basic fungible token on the Ethereum blockchain.
-It includes the following features:

--   Token Name: "Metacrafters"
--   Token Symbol: "MTC"
+The MetaBank smart contract provides fundamental banking functionalities, including:

--   Minting: Token owners can mint new tokens.
+-   Minting: The contract owner can mint new tokens.
+-   Transferring: Token holders can transfer tokens to other addresses.
--   Burning: Token owners can burn (destroy) their own tokens.
+-   Burning: Token holders can burn (destroy) their own tokens.
--   Total Supply: Tracks the total supply of MTC tokens.
+-   Account Balances: The contract keeps track of account balances.
--   Ownership: The contract owner can perform administrative functions such as burning tokens.
+-   Ownership: The contract owner has special privileges for minting tokens.

 ## Smart Contract Details

-### SPDX License Identifier

-This contract is licensed under the MIT License.
-You can find the license details at the top of the contract file.

 ### State Variables

--   `TOKEN_NAME`: A public string variable representing the name of the token, which is "Metacrafters."
--   `TOKEN_ABBRV`: A public string variable representing the token abbreviation, which is "MTC."
--   `totalSupply`: A public unsigned integer variable that keeps track of the total supply of MTC tokens.
 -   `owner`: An address variable representing the owner of the contract.
+-   `bankBalance`: A public unsigned integer variable representing the total balance held by the contract.
+-   `balanceOf`: A mapping that associates addresses with their token balances.

 ### Constructor